DS4A-TEAM25/ds4a-saber-pro-app/README.md

-# Dash Identifying Factors that Contribute to SABER PRO score
+# SABER PRO Exploratory Dashboard
-This is a demo of the Dash interactive Python app created for 2020 Colombia Data Science for All DS4A.
+This is the code to deploy an interactive Python Dash app created for 2020 Colombia Data Science for All DS4A.
+You can see the live app [here](https://ds4a-saber-pro.herokuapp.com/).

+## App Description